christinesoh/christinesoh.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm currently a second-year Ph.D. student in linguistics at the University of Pennsylvania.
+I'm currently a third-year Ph.D. student in linguistics at the University of Pennsylvania.
 I work primarily on first language acquisition and syntax.
 I combine theoretical, experimental, and computational approaches to explore the mechanisms of language and of language learning.
 My advisor is [Charles Yang](https://www.ling.upenn.edu/~ycharles/).